Mirissa Travel Guide: What to See, Do, and Know Before You Go

 Coconut Tree Hill

 You’ve seen it on Instagram.
-That row of palms on a cliff above the ocean.
+That row of coconut trees on a red clay cliff above the ocean.
 That’s Coconut Tree Hill.

 Whale Watching in Mirissa